-Centrifugal pumps are employed to move the fluid through the transfer of rotational energy from the rotor, this device is known as impeller.
+Centrifugal pumps are employed to move the fluid through the transfer of rotational energy from the rotor, this device is known as an impeller.
 The fluid enters the rotating impeller and is ejected by centrifugal force through the vane tip of the impeller.

-This action of the impeller causes the fluid velocity and pressure to increase and also directs it towards the outlet.
+This action of the impeller causes the fluid velocity and pressure to increase and also directs it toward the outlet.
 The pump casing is specially designed to compress fluid from the pump inlet, direct it into the impeller and control the fluid before discharging.

 Pumps of this type are used for the water supply, fire protection systems, and beverage industries.
 These are also classified into three types, which are explained below.

 Vertical centrifugal pumps are also referred to as cantilever pumps.
 These pumps have a unique shaft and maintained design that allows the volume to fall inside the pit because the bearings are outside the pit.

 These centrifugal pumps are frequently used to move water from wells or pits located deep underground.
 They have a motor, a discharge head, a line shaft, a pump shaft, a number of bowls, impellers, and a suction bell.

 This pump uses a throttle bushing in its place of a filled container to cover the shaft.
 This kind of pump is frequently used with parts washers.